Training Large Language Models To Reason In Parallel With Global Forking Tokens: Related work

 \textbf{Test-time Scaling.} There has been a surge of work fine-tuning LLMs to reason longer, using reinforcement learning for frontier models~\citep{o1, shao2024deepseekmathpushinglimitsmathematical, xAI2025, yang2025qwen3} and supervised fine-tuning for smaller ones~\citep{muennighoff2025s1_simpletesttime, hu2025distillationwhydistillation}.
 These methods enable LLMs to improve reasoning by allocating more test-time compute to sequential, iterative refinement such as self-reflection~\citep{guo2025deepseekR1, liu2025understanding_r1zero}.
 However, extended sequential reasoning can be more sensitive to the order of reasoning steps and may result in failures~\citep{chen2024premiseOrderMatters}, and performance can start to degrade beyond a certain length due to ``overthinking''~\citep{ghosal2025doesoverthinkinghelp}.
 Our goal is to study the effective use of diverse reasoning traces to fine-tune small language models, essential for agentic AI~\citep{belcak2025small}.

 \textbf{Parallel Reasoning.} Parallel scaling methods such as self-consistency ~\citep{wang2022selfconsistency} and Best-of-N~\citep{best_of_n} improve LLM performance by generating multiple reasoning paths in parallel and aggregating them.
 These methods fundamentally require choosing a temperature that can generate diverse reasoning paths, but a recent theoretical work shows that increasing temperature can sometimes fail to increase diversity if language models are not trained towards coverage~\citep{verine2025improvingwhentemperaturefailschangetheloss}.
-Other search-based methods such as Monte Carlo tree search (MCTS)~\citep{zhang2024accessingmontecarlo} and Tree of Thoughts (ToT)~\citep{yao2023treeofthoughts} apply heuristic-guided search with an external verifier to do more deliberate search to increase the coverage.
+Other search-based methods such as Monte Carlo tree search (MCTS)~\citep{zhang2024accessingmontecarlo} and Tree of Thoughts (ToT)~\citep{yao2023treeofthoughts} apply heuristic-guided search with an external verifier to do more deliberate search to increase the coverage~\citep{yao2023treeofthoughts, zhang2024accessingmontecarlo}.
 However, their dependence on heuristics and domain-specific knowledge can limit their applicable tasks.
 Regarding training LLMs with parallel reasoning traces, ~\citet{yang2025multiverse} proposes training with parallel CoTs decomposed from sequential CoTs, and our concurrent work~\citet{wen2025parathinker} proposes to train with multiple reasoning traces distilled from teacher models.
 These works show native parallel scaling can surpass sequential scaling within certain token limits.
-Although we also show improvements in reasoning performance by simply fine-tuning with parallel reasoning traces, we empirically highlighted the limitation of manually assigning parallel think tags to target reasoning traces.
-If human assignment or random enforcement routes mismatched traces to a tag with a unique reasoning mode learned, the tag’s semantics blur due to bias in the ordering of parallel reasoning traces.
-This prevents tags from initiating distinct reasoning modes.
-We are the only work that leverages parallel think tags to construct a set-prediction loss via bipartite-matching optimization between tags and reasoning traces, turning the tags into global forking tokens.
-Empirically, we also improve $\passone$ and $\consk$ over baselines fine-tuned with parallel reasoning traces on the same dataset, whether on subsets or the full set.
-Another recent work \citep{zheng2025parallelr1towardsparallelthinkingviaRL} encourages the use of parallel thinking tags by slightly upweighting rewards for correct trajectories that employ such tags during reinforcement learning.
-However, the cold-start SFT that instills parallel thinking from parallel reasoning traces is still performed without a set-prediction loss; as a result, the tags may initiate similar reasoning traces.
+However, we aim to show that training on diverse distilled traces with our set language modeling loss enables the model to learn global forking tokens that trigger distinct reasoning modes, improving $\passone$ and $\consk$ over baselines fine-tuned on the same dataset, whether on subsets or the full set.